Miami Robbery Defense Attorney

 Arrested on suspicion of robbery?
 The Law Office of Michael Mirer, P.A. can provide you with powerful defense counsel.
 As an experienced trial attorney with a background as a former Miami-Dade prosecutor, Attorney Michael Mirer can accurately evaluate your robbery charges and determine how to help you.

-Increased Penalties for Armed Robbery
+What are the Penalties for Armed Robbery?

 Armed robbery is a form of aggravated robbery that involves the use or possession of a weapon, firearm or other deadly weapon in the commission of the crime.
 Armed robbery is a felony offense in Florida, and a conviction may result in up to life imprisonment as well as a fine of up to $10,000 - depending on the particular circumstances of the offense.